What Does it Mean to be a People Pleaser?

-Here is an activity I do with my clients called ‘Bucket ‘o Me’ that I recommend they do on a daily basis on their own as well.
+Here is an activity I do with my clients called ‘Bucket ‘o Me’ that I recommend they do daily on their own as well.

 Bucket ‘O Me

-- Draw a large bucket, and at the top list all of the activities, the people, things and events that bring you joy and positive energy.
-For example, a hot tub soak, taking a walk, playing in instrument, reading an inspiring book, etc.
+- Draw a large bucket, and at the top list all of the activities, the people, things, and events that bring you joy and positive energy.
+For example, a hot tub soak, taking a walk, playing an instrument, reading an inspiring book, etc.

 - Help yourself first, then help others.
 You can’t pour from an empty cup.